Elementary School Counseling

 To Receive Individual or Small Group Counseling Services, the Child may be referred by:

 Hello from the energetic hallways of Anderson Elementary!
 I’m Bonita Wiley, the 3rd & 4th grade school counselor.
 I’ve been a Blue Jay staff member since 1998, starting as a second grade teacher, then moving to a sixth grade self-contained classroom, sixth grade science teacher at the middle school, and School-to-Home coordinator at Anderson.
 I received my Masters in School Counseling in 2015 from Drake University and now have the opportunity to fulfil one of my dreams of becoming a school counselor.
 My undergraduate work was completed at Waldorf College and the University of Northern Iowa.
 My first teaching position was with the Allamakee Community School District in Waukon, Iowa.
 There I taught each grade level from first grade to fifth grade and also as a math support teacher.
 My teaching career has been varied and full of wonderful experiences.
 Students and their families are my passion!!

 My own family brings joy to my life.
 We have lived in Bondurant for twenty-seven years, with both my daughter and son graduating from B-F high school.
 You will often find my husband and I retreating to quiet cabins to enjoy nature, on bike rides or visiting a new restaurant.

 I’d love to connect with your family in helping to make school a positive experience for your children.
 Please don’t hesitate to contact me.
 My door is always open!

 Through the school guidance program, I will be available to provide the following services to help your child be successful in school.

-*Classroom guidance classes that take place once an 6 day cycle week for 50 minutes.
+*Classroom guidance classes which take place once on the 6 day cycle week for 50 minutes.

 *Small group or one on one counseling as needed to deal with behavioral, social or emotional issues that might arise.